lucia2007/tennis_buddies/README.md

 - Select **Tiny Turtle(Free)** plan.
 - Leave the **Tags** blank.
 - Select **Region** and **Data Center** closest to you.
 - Afterwards, click on the new database name, where you can view the db URL and Password.
-Copy it enter the address into your **config vars in Heroku** and into your `env.py` file.
+Copy the URL and enter the address into your **config vars in Heroku** and into your `env.py` file.

 [Back to top](#contents)
 ## Cloudinary API